 This month’s Parting Shot really is a parting shot.
-It’s by Deborah Goldman, a past editor at Expat Living magazine, who recently left Singapore after 13 years to return to the UK with her husband and twin girls.
+It’s by Deborah Goldman, a past editor at Expat Living magazine, who left Singapore after 13 years to return to the UK.
 Here’s her take on things so far.
 (Hope the weather warms up soon, Deb!)

 1. Everything is a little bit crap compared to Singapore: the general hue of the place (grey); the people (grey); the food (grey; or if it’s Chinese, luminous pink).

 2. You suddenly view Singapore through technicoloured glasses.
 Everything you left behind was wonderful, even the driving, the customer service, the suffocating humidity and the death penalty.
 Love them all.

 3. Swimming is no longer a refreshing pastime; it is now a miserable schlep in the freezing cold to a verruca-infested leisure centre, where you and your offspring are immersed in a bluish-grey soup of people, all wishing they were in Tenerife.